 Please contact our office to schedule an appointment with an international student advisor to discuss your options.

-You may use an unlimited amount of part-time CPT and still get 12 months of Optional Practical Training (OPT) following completion of studies.
+The amount of part-time CPT utilized will not impact your eligibility to receive 12 months of Optional Practical Training (OPT) following completion of studies.